pagopa-archive/io-infrastructure-post-config/pagopa-proxy/README.md

 ## Test the egress connection to PagoPA

 To test the egress connection to PagoPA (thus verifying to be able to authenticate), the quickest thing to do is to manually enter in the pagopa-proxy container and curl PagoPA.
-It doesn't matter what SOAP is sent to PagoPA: if the authentication is successful PagoPA will return an application error.
+For this specific exercise, it doesn't matter what SOAP message is sent to PagoPA.
+What we want to test is the authentication process.
+If the authentication is *successful* PagoPA will return an application error (since we're sending a random message).
 Otherwise, the authentication will fail and a 403 will be returned instead.

 Following is a test example: